suzaku01/mhfz_quest_editor/README.md

 # How to load custom quest
 Replace original quest file with yours.
-If you want to add as new quest you sou should add and edit event quest list file.
+If you want to add it as new quest you should edit event quest list file.

 # Q&A